-I'm joining DeepMind as a Research Scientist in March 2021.
+I'm a Staff Research Scientist in the Responsibility Unit at Google DeepMind.
 I was previously an Assistant Professor in the Department of Philosophy and the Neuroscience Program at Rhodes College and an affiliated researcher with ANU's Humanizing Machine Intelligence Grand Challenge.
 I was also a Research Fellow in the School of Philosophy at the Australian National University and a McDonnell Postdoctoral Research Fellow in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis.

 My curriculum vitae: [PDF]